 We’re living in an era of blurred boundaries: For many people, our commutes have become much shorter, our homes have turned into classrooms, and everything we do — from studying to working to working out — happens on multiple devices, at all hours of the day.
 As we approach back-to-school season, tech spending is already up 28%.

 After the coronavirus pandemic passes, commuting may never be the same as it was before.
 But the digital transformation will continue — and Spotify will be there to capture people’s listening behaviors, alerting tech and telco brands to the best ways to connect with consumers on our platform.

 Once 5G hits, people will be even more engaged with new technologies like AR and VR.
 By 2030, 125 billion devices will be connected using IoT, up from 27 billion in 2017.
 But rapid adoption doesn’t mean your brand will inevitably stand out.
-In fact, the tech surge introduces new challenges when it comes to differentiating your brand.
+In fact, the tech surge introduces new challenges when it comes to differentiating your brand's telecom marketing strategy.
 Since fewer live events and conferences are on the horizon, it will be even harder than usual to successfully launch new products.